Pelicans' Louzada suspended for 25 games for drug violation - WHIZ News

-NEW ORLEANS (AP) — New Orleans Pelicans reserve small forward Did Louzada has been suspended 25 games for violating the the NBA’s performance enhancing drug rules.
+NEW ORLEANS (AP) — New Orleans Pelicans reserve small forward Didi Louzada has been suspended 25 games for violating the the NBA’s performance-enhancing drug rules.

 Louzada’s suspension, announced by NBA spokesman Mark Broussard, began Friday when the Pelicans hosted the Los Angeles Clippers.